 When I heard one of the largest blogging conferences, BlogHer was being hosted in Chicago; I jumped at the chance to attend.
 I love going to big cities, and this one has been on my list of places to visit for years.
 Unfortunately, I did not get to do a ton of sightseeing because I was in full-blown conference mode.
 However, I did get snippets of time before and after the conference to see some essential Chicago attractions.
 Here are a few of the things I discovered during my short stint in Chicago.

 The Bean at Millennium Park

 Right in the heart of downtown this gorgeous park has it all, including the famous bean!
-My friend Merry and I stopped for quick break in our aimless wandering to enjoy the live orchestra rehearsing for that evening’s free outdoor performance, marveled at the surrounding reflections in the bean and admired the gorgeous landscaping around the park.
-Millenium Park was number one on my list of things to see in Chicago and you won’t want to miss it either.
+My friend Merry and I stopped for a quick break in our aimless wandering to enjoy the live orchestra rehearsing for that evening’s free outdoor performance, marvelled at the surrounding reflections in the bean and admired the gorgeous landscaping around the park.
+Millenium Park was number one on my list of things to see in Chicago, and you won’t want to miss it either.

 Shoreline Sightseeing Architectural Tour

 Thanks to the great advice by my friend Mike, a few blogger friends and I hopped on the Shoreline Sightseeing Architectural Tour.
 The entertaining cruise host enchanted us with the stories behind the gorgeous buildings along the river.
 The tour lasts about an hour, and I found it to be a much-needed break after spending hours stomping around downtown without getting a chance to look up and enjoy the view.
 This architectural tour is a must to fully and appreciate the design and history of many of Chicago’s iconic buildings including the Tribune Tower, Wrigley Building, Trump Tower and more.